iMikie/Semantic-UI-Rails/README.md

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.

-I try to keep to the following convention here: one semantic-ui example per web page.
+I try (intentionally) to keep to the following convention here: one semantic-ui example per web page.
 If that page is named, say, `example_foo.html.erb` then the css for it can be found in `example_foo.css` and the javascript in `example_foo.js`.
 This is to make it easy to figure out who does what to whom.
 The code behind the Semantic-UI website is quite elegant but with 25 examples on a page and the javascript for multiple pages lumped together, it's can be tough to track down who does what to whom.

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)